mdn/content/files/en-us/web/javascript/data_structures/index.md

 Associates a key with one of two accessor functions (`get` and `set`) to retrieve or store a value.

-> **Note:** It’s important to recognize it’s accessor _property_ — not accessor _method_.
+> **Note:** It's important to recognize it's accessor _property_ — not accessor _method_.
 We can give a JavaScript object class-like accessors by using a function as a value — but that doesn't make the object a class.

 An accessor property has the following attributes: